German Shepherd Anxiety: When Protectiveness Becomes a Problem

 Barrier frustration and reactivity

-Effective barrier frustration management combines environmental modification — window film, opaque fence panels, or visual barriers that eliminate trigger exposure — with systematic threshold management during walks and structured counter-conditioning protocols conducted at sub-threshold distances where the dog can perceive the trigger without tipping into reactive arousal.
-Punishment-based interventions are generally counterproductive here, as they tend to increase the overall arousal state rather than address the underlying frustration mechanism.
+Effective barrier frustration management combines environmental modification — window film, opaque fence panels, or visual barriers — with systematic threshold management during walks.
+Counter-conditioning protocols are conducted at sub-threshold distances where the dog can perceive the trigger without tipping into reactive arousal.
+Punishment-based interventions are generally counterproductive here, as they tend to increase overall arousal rather than address the underlying frustration mechanism.

 Key takeaway